Gian Piero Gasperini: Atalanta

 On 18 April 2024, Gasperini's Atalanta advanced to the semi-finals of the 2023–24 UEFA Europa League following a 3–1 aggregate win over Liverpool, despite losing 1–0 at home in the second leg.
 Regarding the result, he commented: "If you don't win without danger, there's no glory to your triumph."
 He ultimately led the club to victory in the final on 22 May against Bayer Leverkusen; this was Gasperini's first career title and Atalanta's first European trophy.

 On 31 May 2025, Gasperini announced his departure from the club after nine years, following a third-place finish in the 2024–25 season and securing qualification for the Champions League.

 Roma

 On 6 June 2025, Gasperini was announced as the new head coach of Roma.
 He signed a contract valid until the end of the 2027–28 season.
 At Roma, he reunited with Bryan Cristante and Gianluca Mancini, as well as Pierluigi Gollini, all of whom had played for Gasperini during his time with Atalanta.
 His first competitive game as head coach resulted in a 1–0 win at home against Bologna.
+He led the club to a third-place finish in his debut season, securing a UEFA Champions League spot for the club for the first time since the 2018–19 season.